hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 ![](https://cloud-r3x168b9x-hack-club-bot.vercel.app/40.4.png.webp)

-Then, select "Basic Parts" to find the parts that don't have the extended fee and we see that they do have 0805 available.
-So, we can select `Capacitor_SMD:C_0805_2012Metric_Pad1.18x1.45mm_HandSolder` for all our 100nF capacitors in KiCAD.
-You can similarly go through each capacitor and resistor value on JLCPCB Parts and find that they have 0805 versions available.
-So, all capacitors will be `Capacitor_SMD:C_0805_2012Metric_Pad1.18x1.45mm_HandSolder`, all LEDs will be `LED_SMD:LED_0805_2012Metric_Pad1.15x1.40mm_HandSolder`, and all resistors will be `Resistor_SMD:R_0805_2012Metric_Pad1.20x1.40mm_HandSolder`.
+Then, scroll down and **select "Basic Parts"** to find the parts that don't have the extended fee and we see that they do have 0805 available.
+So, click on the component and search for 0805 in footprint selection.
+Do this for each component.

+You should find that all of the components have 0805 parts available and in stock.

+Specifically, all capacitors will be: `Capacitor_SMD:C_0805_2012Metric_Pad1.18x1.45mm_HandSolder` all LEDs will be `LED_SMD:LED_0805_2012Metric_Pad1.15x1.40mm_HandSolder`, and all resistors will be `Resistor_SMD:R_0805_2012Metric_Pad1.20x1.40mm_HandSolder`.

 ### Specific Components